-I figured since Jack had to come get his bike Jane may as well take a minute to come check out my apartment – I have always enjoyed seeing where locals live when I’m traveling.
+I figured since Jack had to come to get his bike Jane may as well take a minute to come to check out my apartment – I have always enjoyed seeing where locals live when I’m traveling.

 Jack dashed off as he was heading to the Paradise Theater to catch the 9:00 pm showing of Star Wars.
-After showing Jane around, I walked her back to middle street so she could get a cab back to Victoria House.
+After showing Jane around, I walked her back to Middle street so she could get a cab back to Victoria House.
 I stopped for $1 tostadas on the way home.
 It was a perfect ending to a perfect day.

 2 thoughts on “An Afternoon at the Cottage”